 ?>

-So, will have a true boolean value if only the first value is actually less than the second one.
-Let’s see the “greater than” operator.
+So, it will yield a true boolean value only if the first value is indeed less than the second one.
+Now, let’s explore the “greater than” operator.

-Use the PHP Comparison within the GREATER THAN Operator
+Using PHP Comparison within the Greater Than Operator

-This operator can be written as the — “>“.
-To compare the two values together and generates a boolean value if the first value is greater than the last one, or else.
+This operator can be written as — “>”.
+It compares two values and generates a boolean value if the first value is greater than the second one; otherwise, it yields a false result.

 <?php